openshift-labs/learn-katacoda/middleware/middleware-spring-boot/monitoring/01-review-the-initial-project.md

 # Review the base structure of the application

->**NOTE**: This project has been automatically deployed to OpenShift.
-The commands being run in your terminal are the deploy commands.
-Please do not stop these commands.
-It may take a few minutes before the deploy is complete.

 For your convenience, this scenario has been created with a base project using the Java programming language and the Apache Maven build tool.

 As you review the content, you will notice that there are a couple **TODO** comments. **Do not remove them!** These comments are used as markers for later exercises in this scenario.
 Open ``src/main/java/com/example/service/FruitController.java``{{open}}.
 This is our rest controller.
 We will be adding our logging commands here later in this module.